Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 * `indexSpec` Is an object that describes the index to be created.
 It includes
     * name — The name of the index
-    * indexFieldSpec — describes how to parse the transaction date to find the fields that will be the index values.
+    * indexFieldSpec — describes how to parse the transaction date to find the fields that are the index values.
       JSON and CSV are supported for this.
 A JSON indexFieldSpec will cause transactions with data that is not a valid JSON object containing the needed fields to be excluded from the index.<br/>
       If no value is provided, then the index will include every transaction to be included in the index using the full contents of their data fields as index keys.
     * indexFilter — An optional regular expression to filter which transactions are included in the created index.
-If this is specified then only transactions whose data matches the regular expression will be included in the index.
+If this is specified then only transactions whose data matches the regular expression are included in the index.
       If no indexFilter is specified, then all transactions are included in the index.
 * `populate` If this is true then existing transactions in the database are scanned to populate the index; otherwise the index is left empty until a new transaction that passes the filter gets into the index.
 * `timeoutMillis`  The maximum number of milliseconds to wait.
-The default value will be 1000 (1 second).
+The default value is 1000 (1 second).

 #### Returns